alexhwilliams/blog.teddyhyde.com/_posts/2013-11-17-authoring-impress-js-presentations-from-your-mobile-phone-hosted-on-github.md

     curl http://blog.teddyhyde.com/impress_template.html --out _include/impress.html

-Then, just author your Jekyll page or post using the impress template, like so:
+Then, just author your Jekyll page or post using the impress layout, like so:

     ---
     layout: impress